-“G’wan, all those little blonds look alike.
+“G’wan, all those little bundles look alike.
 Who knows what kind of cocktail she was doin’?
-I’m talking about the real funny shit going on around here.”
+I’m talking about the real funny fentanyl shit going on around here.”

 The police had ushered me along Moulton Street by laser light, forewarning it was none of my business.
-Yet I still couldn’t shake the bleak image of that young woman strung out, splayed that way, even now.
+Yet scrubbed and sporting blue-on-gray Swoosh, I still couldn’t shake the bleak image of a young woman strung out, splayed that way, even now.
 In retrospect, I imagined the victim had been abused until she was blue in the face—internal blunt force trauma, to where even a naloxone shot to the bone marrow wasn’t about to bring her around.

 “All right, alright, what’s the story?”
 But at the moment, I did still feel beholden to this dick, could have used a new freelance gig about then as well.
 “I’m all ears, I mean after our little TapeGate and everything.
-You know I’m still sorry about the no-play screwup on that Ramsey case…”
+You know I still owe you for the no-play screwup on that Ramsey case…”